Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 The housekeeper told me she didn’t like to be in the house alone during the night.
 Eventually, she refused to work alone at the Slades Inn; especially at night.”

-This time, we will begin the story of ghosts not in my home but in a historic Victorian Mansion down the street that was converted into a Bed and Breakfast called the Slades Inn.
+This time, we will begin the story in a historic Victorian Mansion down the street, the Slades Inn, which was converted into a Bed and Breakfast.

-Back in 2004, a local couple had purchased the home and immediately began work on renovating it.
+A local couple purchased the home in 2004 and immediately began renovating it.
 I believe the renovation project lasted about three years, and I recall driving past it many times during rehab.

-Before being transformed into Slades Inn B&B, the home was initially white with only one turret, and where the addition is now, on the left side in the picture, was a garage.
+Before being transformed into Slades Inn B&B, the home was initially white, with only one turret.
+A garage was on the left side of the picture, where the addition is now.

 Behind the house, down the driveway, is a horse barn with four newly renovated apartments above it.

-Behind the horse barn is a small stable and a vast prefabricated metal outbuilding that could be used as a garage and a workshop.
+Behind the horse barn are a small stable and a vast prefabricated metal outbuilding that could be used as a garage or workshop.

 Every room in the Slades Inn was meticulously restored using only the most exquisite furnishings, and Amish workers performed the new woodwork inside.